Sagarpatel9/Hotel-booking-website/README.md

 # CPSC-362-group-project

-> William L., Sagar Patel, Bao Nguyen, Dalen Ha
+> William L., Sagarkumar Patel, Bao Nguyen, Dalen Ha

 To run the web app you must have docker installed and running.
 You must also have port 80 available on your machine/server.